 The majority of funding approaches have been, in general, "regressive" and "insufficient" according to Mr. Schneider and he was encouraged by these new funding opportunities which relied less on public monies.
 In the past, funding for public transportation projects came from sales taxes and gas taxes which were singled out as "workhorses" by Schneider.
-Tied to the funding of public transportation projects post-construction and into the

-"In Miami's hyper-active media and political environment every public infrastructure project has the potential to become a local "hot-button" issue." maintenance phase was the fact that revenues from fare boxes must increase and user fees should increase.
+Tied to the funding of public transportation projects post-construction and into the maintenance phase was the fact that revenues from fare boxes must increase and user fees should increase.
 Presently speaking, users of public transportation in Miami-Dade County aren't charged enough in order to utilize the system which only hinders the sustainability of public infrastructure projects in the present and long into the future, as governments are forced to limit service and reprioritize critical maintenance issues.